axieinfinity/ronin-documentation/docs/apps/ronin-bridge/guides/withdraw-token.md

    ![token-withdrawal-7](../assets/token-withdrawal-7.png)
 4. Wait for the transaction to be confirmed by the network.
 Be patient, however, as transactions can take some time to complete, depending on network congestion and gas fees.
    ![token-withdrawal-8](../assets/token-withdrawal-8.png)
-5. When the amount is ready to be withdrawn, select **Withdraw** to transfer the tokens to your Ethereum address.
+5. When the amount is ready to be withdrawn, select **Withdraw** to bridge the tokens to your Ethereum address.
    ![token-withdrawal-9](../assets/token-withdrawal-9.png)
-6. When prompted, sign the transaction in your connected Ethereum wallet to receive the transfer.
+6. When prompted, sign the transaction in your connected Ethereum wallet to receive the tokens.

 ## Step 4.
 Receive the tokens in your Ethereum wallet